 It’s never too early to teach kids about money or finances.
 In fact, children can begin understanding the foundation of money as early as two years old.
-We could be biased, but we firmly believe that financial literacy to be a very important concept to learn, and yet, it is not taught in school.
-How can we expect adults to have good money management habits if they are never given the opportunity to learn them before they are thrust into adult-life (where trial and error could create life-long financial problems)?
-With the shelter in place order, parents now have ample opportunity to begin teaching their children about money and finances.
+We could be biased, but we firmly believe that financial literacy is a very important concept to learn, and yet, it is not taught in school.
+How can we expect adults to have good money management habits if they are never given the opportunity to learn them before they are thrust into adult life (where trial and error could create life-long financial problems)?
+Parents have ample opportunity to begin teaching their young children about money and finances.

 We value the importance of and are committed to teaching not just children, but all of our community, financial literacy and money management skills.
-It is why we created an activity workbook to help parents engage their kids into learning about money and finances.
+It is why we created an activity workbook to help parents engage their kids in learning about money and finances.
 In this workbook, children will learn how to identify a need versus a want, how to count money to buy things, and how to develop savings goals.
-We also included a contest page where we ask kids to draw something that they are saving for.
-A parent or guardian can submit their drawing on our website to be entered to win a $25 deposit* into their Yolo Federal account!
 You can download a printable Activity Book here.
-If you have questions on how to help teach your children financial literacy or need to open an account for your child schedule an appointment with a Yolo Federal representative or apply online.
+If you have questions on how to help teach your children financial literacy or need to open an account for your child schedule an appointment with a Yolo Federal representative or visit our website to learn more.